 - Control the new process.
 Track a metric to verify that the process works and you’re seeing consistent results.
 Then celebrate!

-Make inventory management easier by setting par levels for each of your products.
+Ease your inventory management by setting par levels for each of your products.
 Par levels are the minimum amount of product that must be on hand at all times.
 When your inventory dips below these predetermined levels, you know it’s time to order more.

 By using a smart third-party fulfillment provider, you can set these tripwires early and use them to build better demand forecasting and understand your seasonal inventory needs.